JuanTarrio/rebvo/README.md

 -- VideoNetHost,Port: IP,Port of the host to send data to

--- SetAfinity: if the set to 1, the threads has to be distributed manually in
+-- SetAffinity flag,CamaraTn: if the flag is set to 1, the system will use the pthread_setaffinity_np() call
-		existing processors, this can increase speed
+		to distribute the threads according to the CamaraT1..3 configuration.
+		This numbers have to point to existing processors or the call wil fail, and this setting usually require superuser privileges.
+		Setting affinity and distributing the threads can increase speed.

 -- DetectorThresh: This is a fixed threshold to the edge detector only used
 	 	   if autothresh is off (DetectorAutoGain = 0)